Enter your Email address to receive result via Email (Optional):

 Use:

-You may enter as many as 1000 V3 sequences in FASTA format.
+You may enter as many as 10000 V3 sequences in FASTA format.
+Sequence names must be unique.
+All characters within sequence names other than alphanumeric or underscores ('_') will be changed to '_'.
 Scores and prediction data are returned in the same window after submission.
 The user can obtain results in tab-delimited format for use in Excel or other programs.

 Alignment feature:

-The typical V3 in subtype B is 35 amino acids long, but length differences are frequent.
-The matrix in the current implementation is designed to score a 35 aa fragment.
+The typical V3 loop in HIV-1 subtype B is 35 amino acids long, but length differences are frequent.
+The matrix in the current implementation is designed to score a 35 AA fragment.
 To obtain a correct score for length variants, it is important that homologous residues be in the correct position.
-Before sequences are scored, they are aligned against a HIV-1 subtype B consensus sequence using Needleman-Wunsch algorithm and a amino acid distance matrix.
-Gaps and insertions relative to the consensus are ignored in the scoring (this does not affect the predictions much, in general; see Jensen et al. 2003).
-If multiple best alignments are calculated, all these alignments are scored, and the actual scored sequences are displayed in the output.
+Before sequences are scored, they are aligned against a HIV-1 subtype B consensus sequence by using Needleman-Wunsch algorithm and an amino acid distance matrix.
+Gaps and insertions relative to the consensus are ignored in the scoring (in general, this does not substantially affect the predictions; see Jensen et al. 2003).
+If multiple best alignments are calculated, all of these alignments are scored, and the actual scored sequences are displayed in the output.

-Sequences which align poorly to the V3 consensus are flagged in the output.
+Sequences that align poorly to the V3 consensus are flagged in the output.
 These sequences may not be actual V3 loops, or may be from a highly divergent subtype.

 Matrices:

 Two matrices are available for determining scores in subtype B: X4R5, calculated using sequences of known coreceptor phenotype, as assayed on indicator cells expressing exogenous CD4 and either CCR5 or CXCR4; and SINSI, calculated using sequences of known synctyium-inducing phenotype on the MT2 cell line.
-We have found that these matrices can give different phenotype predictions depending on sequence (see Jensen et al., 2003), and that correlations with disease progression (in preparation) and prognosis on HAART (Brumme et al., 2004) are better using SINSI scores.
-The reason for these differences appears to be that there are significant amino acid differences between X4 sequences and SI sequences, according to preliminary bioinformatic analyses.
+We have found that these matrices can give different phenotype predictions depending on sequence (see Jensen et al., 2003), and that correlations with disease progression (unpublished) and prognosis on HAART (Brumme et al., 2004) are better using SINSI scores.
 For subtype C only a SINSI matrix is available.

 Citations: